 Therapy is one of the best ways to manage and overcome anxiety.
 There are many therapists out there, and it’s worth trying to find one you connect with.
 If you are dealing with anxiety from a traumatic birth, finding a practitioner that can do EMDR might be helpful as well.

-Most insurance companies cover therapy these days, and you can often do it from the comfort of your home via teletherapy.
+Nowadays, most insurance companies cover therapy, which can often be done via teletherapy from the comfort of your home.

 Meditation or Mindfulness is a “promising treatment” for anxiety (here is one study done it).
 There are many ways to meditate, and it can be very beneficial if you incorporate it into your day-to-day life.